 That’s why, at The Inheritance Experts, we commit to helping you in these circumstances.
 Moreover, we’re here to advise the steps to take for contesting a stepparent’s will.

 Consider the Circumstances Surrounding the Drawing Up of the Will

-This also applies if you may believe that your step-parent, despite of sound mind, may have been influenced unfairly by another during the writing of the will.
+This also applies if you suspect that the stepparent, despite being sound mind, faces undue influence from another during the writing of the will.

 Where your legal rights are not as profound as blood relatives or direct children, you do have the legal right to contest the will of a step-parent if any of the following applies to you: